dwardu89/aws-ssm-parameter-store/README.md

 # AWS SSM Parameter Store GitHub Action

-This GitHub Action was created to solve the problem when using Terraform or CloudFormation, you would have to store the secret encrypted in an encrypted format, then write extra steps to decrypt it.
-Terraform suffers from storing sensitive data as plain text which would require you to further encrypt your state file.
-Sometimes the simplest solution would have to manage the secret manually if using SSM Parameter store.
+This GitHub Action allows you to inject parameters into AWS Systems Manager Parameter Store.
+It was created to solve the problem of secret management when using infrastructure as code.

+Terraform requires extra work in order to secure your state file because the secret is stored as plain text.
+This would require you to encrypt/decrypt the statefile when you are modifying state.

+CloudFormation requires you to store it before you can reference it.

 This action helps solve this problem by allowing the user to provide the path and the value that wants to be stored in a GitHub Action and the value can be passed in as a secret from the github actions.
 Pair this with the `Environments` feature and you can have a GitHub Action CI that also manages secrets.